 Cinnamon Bark Cinnamomum zeylanicum

-- Put two drops in empty veggie capsule to maintain a healthy immune system.*
+- Put 2 drops in empty veggie capsule.

-- Place one drop of Cinnamon essential oil in hot water or tea and drink slowly to soothe your irritated throat.*
+- Place 1 drop of Cinnamon essential oil in hot water or tea.

-- Put two to three drops in a spray bottle for a quick and effective cleaning spray.
+- Put 2 –3 drops in a spray bottle for a quick and effective cleaning spray.

 - During your nightly routine, add one drop to two ounces of water and gargle for an effective mouth rinse.

-- Dilute with doTERRA Fractionated Coconut Oil and create a warming massage for cold, achy joints during winter time.
+- Dilute with a carrier oil and create a warming massage during winter time.

 Directions for Use

 Spicy, woody, with a sweet, biting note, warm